MatthewNicastro/opensesame-bigsur-installer/README.md

 # Opensesame installer for Macos Big Sur

 ## Requirments
-Inorder for this installer to work you must have so varient of **Python 3.7** installed on your computer.
+In order for this installer to work you must have some variant of **Python 3.7** installed on your computer.
 To check if **Python 3.7** is on your computer do the following:
 1. Open terminal
 2. Run the following command: